jerkinmerkin/Missions/README.md

 Bayley - 9/12/16 0845 - Furlongs changes to SF loadout box

-Scotty -9/12/16 2225Z - V5 added blacklisting at cornner of map to stop AI from spawning there.
+Scotty - 9/12/16 2225Z - V5 added blacklisting at cornner of map to stop AI from spawning there.
 Rmoved floating buildings on Rahmadi

+Scotty - 9/13/16 0928Z - V6 fixed the problem of enemy spawning next to you.
+AKA No More Tank Tunnels